ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 This page contains information on how to troubleshoot some common issues with the GUI.
 These are issues that occur once the GUI has started, not issues in starting the GUI.
 A good place to start are the log files, they are stored in `...\Instrument\Apps\Client\workspace\logs`.

-## Build fails due to Tycho dependencies (e.g. equinox.ds not resolvable)
+## Build fails due to Tycho dependencies (e.g. equinox.ds not resolvable; this is only for the Maven build)

 Clear out your Tycho by moving .m2/repository to something like .m2/old_repository and .p2 to .oldp2 (.m2 and .p2 can be found in your user directory i.e. where documents are).
 Running build again will download Tycho again and should fix the problem.